Lind-Project/lind-wasm/docs/contribute/unit-tests.md

 - "Lind_wasm_Timeout": Timed out During Lind Wasm run
 - "Output_mismatch": Mismatch in GCC and Wasm outputs
 - "Unknown_Failure": Unknown Failure

-The report also includes individual test case results, showing status (success/failure), error type (if any), and output generated.

 The outputs are split into deterministic and non-deterministic based on how the lind-wasm outputs are compared to the native gcc output.